asamuzaK/withExEditorHost/README.md

 If you have a Github account, you can also clone and save the repository.

 Note that the host runs with [Node.js](https://nodejs.org/en/ "Node.js"), so if you do not have Node.js, please install it.
+Also note that the host depends on the version of Node.js.
+* withExEditorHost v1.x requires Node.js v6.9.5 or higher.
+* withExEditorHost v2.x requires Node.js v7.6.0 (at this time) or higher.

 ## Setting up the host